kaisenlinux/golang-github-enumer/README.md

 The default value for `transform` flag is `noop` which means no transformation will be performed.

 If a prefix is provided via the `trimprefix` flag, it will be trimmed from the start of each name (before it is transformed).
+You can trim multiple prefixes by passing a comma separated list.
 If a name doesn't have the prefix it will be passed unchanged.

 If a prefix is provided via the `addprefix` flag, it will be added to the start of each name (after trimming and after transforming).